top of page

 On page 5 of this book, I found W.R.
 Woodland, a laborer in Beamsville, Ontario.

-If your ancestor participated in military conflicts, there are records to locate the men in your ancestry, and the conflicts served in.
-In the Cameron rolls, there are few details, other than a roster of who served in
+If your ancestors participated in military conflicts, there are records to locate the men in your ancestry and the conflicts they served in.
+In the Cameron rolls, there are few details other than a roster of who served in Capt.
+Cameron's company.
+These records were initially recorded on loose sheets of small letter paper bearing the watermark 1809.
+But this was extracted by the Ontario Historical Society.

 However, you want to explore the collection because you could find a few interesting entries: